-Teacher Practice: Based upon a minimum of three classroom observations for non-tenured teachers and a minimum of two for tenured teachers using a State-approved, research-based practice instrument.
+Teacher Practice: Based upon a minimum of three classroom observations for non-tenured teachers and a minimum of two for tenured teachers using a State-approved, research-based practice Instrument.
 For more details click here.

 Summative Rating: A calculation using component scores and State-defined weightings to produce the final evaluation score for a given school year.
 For more details click here.

 Teacher evaluation scores result from the combination of teacher practice ratings and student achievement measures.
 Student achievement is measured by SGOs for all teachers in addition to median SGPs (mSGPs) for qualifying teachers of 4th-8th-grade Language Arts and 4th-7th-grade Math.
 Teachers receive a 1-4 score for each component that is multiplied by the state-determined weighting assigned to it.
 For more information, please see the Teacher Evaluation Overview and the Evaluation Scoring page.